Tenant Screening Document Verification Guide for Canada

 How long should tenant screening documents be retained?

-Are credit checks mandatory for tenant screening?
+Are credit checks mandatory for tenant screening in Canada?

 Strengthen your tenant screening process